Nexus Letters all 50 States!

 It relies too heavily on nonprecedential Board decisions.

-A persuasive medical opinion should consider other possible explanations and explain why the claimed relationship remains medically reasonable despite those factors.
+A persuasive medical opinion should consider other possible explanations and clarify why the claimed relationship remains medically reasonable despite those factors, especially in the context of nexus letters for VA claims.

 Conditions Commonly Reviewed